jwstegemann/fritz2-docs/ProjectSetup.md

 ```

 ## Pre-release builds
-If you want get the newest snapshot-builds of fritz2 before we release them add the
+If you want to use the newest snapshot-builds of fritz2 before we release them add the
 following lines to your `build.gradle.kts`:
 ```gradle
 ...